VasilisDragon/TC-CNC-AI-TP/docs/BUILD_DOCTOR.md

 ## Quick Checklist
 1. Run `scripts/verify_env.ps1` - it checks CMake, Ninja, `cl.exe`, Qt and optional SDK hints.
-2. Use `cmake --preset ninja-release` (or `ninja-debug`) to configure.
+2. Use `cmake --preset vs2022-x64` (or your custom Ninja preset) to configure.
-3. Build with `cmake --build --preset ninja-release`.
+3. Build with `cmake --build --preset build-vs-debug` (or the release variant you need).
-4. Launch the desktop app from `out/build/ninja-release/app/AIToolpathGenerator.exe`.
+4. Launch the desktop app from `build/vs2022/app/Release/AIToolpathGenerator.exe`.